tenxsoydev/nx.nvim/README.md

 #### Examples

-- Set it once as global variable so it can be called anywhere in a configuration
+- Set it once as global variable, so it can be called anywhere in a configuration

   ```lua
   -- if using a global variable, make sure it's set where it will be loaded before it's used in another place